 The California market began to deregulate in 1995.
 An Independent System Operator (ISO, or Grid company) was established.
 Generating assets were largely held in the hands of three dominant players.
 For a variety of reasons, including transparency, these firms were obliged to trade their power through the California Power Exchange (PX).
 Many of these generating assets have been sold on to new players, but the obligation to trade through the PX remained.

 Coupled with this structure was a scheme for the recovery of stranded costs(Competition Transition Charges, or CTC’s), very similar to that which we find in Spain.
 The historic incumbents were allowed to recover a sum of money through a variable fee.
 The fee varied depending upon the price set in the wholesale market, i.e., at the PX, with the sum of the wholesale price and the CTC being subject to an overall cap.
 Thus, if the wholesale market price was 5 cents a kWh, and the cap was 6 cents, the CTC would be 1 cent.
 Obviously, if the wholesale price was 4 cents, with a cap of 6 cents, the CTC was 2 cents.
 This is significant because, like the Spanish market, the wholesale price set in the PX may not be set on the basis of market fundamentals, i.e., incumbents may move that rice in unpredictable ways, while still being sure of their recovery of the hypothesised 6 cents.
 Such uncertainty makes it difficult for new entrants to participate in that market.
-Indeed, such uncertainty was one of the principal reasons Enron, among others, eventually withdrew from efforts to compete in the California retail market.
+Indeed, such uncertainty was one of the principal reasons retail competition has failed to materialize to any great extent.

 Three final points.
-First, the CTC was to roll off when a certain sum of money was collected.
-Due to its variability vis-a-vis the wholesale market price, the date of roll-off was not fixed.
-New entrants could not enter the market with certainty until after the CTC roll-off occurred.
+First, the CTC related to the utility generation assets was to roll off no later than December 31, 2002..
+The utilities were never required to determine quantity of CTC’s they were expecting to recover.
+Due to the variability of a customer’s CTC payment each month vis-a-vis the wholesale market price, the precise date of roll-off was unknown.
+Many new entrants were reluctant to enter the market until after the CTC roll-off occurred when retail prices would become more certain.
 Second, the utility companies that had been serving retail customers were subject to the capped rate until the CTC fee rolled off.
-Thereafter, they could pass through to end customers the wholesale price of power.
+Thereafter, they could pass through to end customers the wholesale price of power, no matter how high the price went.
 They further had no incentive to hedge this risk, as they feared that any hedging would potentially be second-guessed by regulators if wrong, and if right, any benefits would be taken away.
-The ability of the PX to hedge wholesale prices was also limited as a part of the deregulation plan put in place.
+The ability of the utilities to hedge wholesale prices was also limited because regulators required utilities to sell of their generation into and buy all of their needs out of the PX spot markets as a part of the deregulation plan put in place.
 Third, despite growth in demand for power, no significant new power projects have been approved by local authorities for nearly a decade.
+Additional important factors affecting the high summer prices in California were: unexpectedly large increase in demand in California and the rest of the Western U.S.; gas prices six times higher than when deregulation began in 1998; and unavailability of lower-priced hydroelectric resources from the Northwestern U.S. because of dry conditions there.

 What has happened?